emberjs/website/source/blog/2017-08-21-ember-2-15-released.md

 PhantomJS has served the wider JavaScript community well for a long time, being a practical alternative to running browsers headless via tools like Xvbf.
-It has, however, been a proxy for what we really want to test–the browsers that users are running.
+It has, however, been a proxy for what we really want to test– the browsers that users are running.

 Now that we can easily test in headless Chrome the motivation for using